Worst place, worst time: Trump faces virus spike in Midwest

 During his debate with Biden last week, Trump insisted of the virus, despite the spike in cases: “It will go away.
 It's going away.”
 The comments betrayed the seriousness Trump conveyed during recorded conversations with journalist Bob Woodward in February, when Trump said he “wanted to always play it down” to avoid creating a panic.

-The same day, the White House reported that Vice President Mike Pence’s chief of of staff, Marc Short, had tested positive for COVID-19.
+On Saturday night, the White House confirmed that Vice President Mike Pence’s chief of staff, Marc Short, had tested positive for COVID-19, after the news of Short's diagnosis dribbled out.
 The vice president has showed no signs of curbing his torrid campaign schedule.

 Republican pollster Ed Goeas likened Meadows' comments to “waving the white flag.”